-Independently tested by UL, ECOnversion has demonstrated its ability to react as a Class 1 rated system according to ICE 62040-3, based on possible outage situations.
+Independently tested by UL, ECOnversion has demonstrated its ability to react as a Class 1 rated system according to IEC 62040-3, based on possible outage situations.
 Third-party verification from UL provides peace of mind and proof of operating performance to data center managers responsible for ensuring the availability of mission critical services, as well as for specifiers underwriting designs and professional indemnity.

 Schneider Electric UPS with ECOnversion delivers high efficiency savings for data centers

 ECOnversion represents an entirely new mode of UPS operation.
 Users no longer have to wrestle with the tradeoff between higher efficiency and lower levels of protection or more robust protection while consuming higher levels of energy.
 ECOnversion breaks this mold by simultaneously offering both high efficiency and high protection.
-The Schneider Electric Galaxy series of UPSs all meet Class 1 requirements, while the specific Galaxy VX model is also UL verified.
+The Schneider Electric Galaxy series of UPSs all meet Class 1 requirements, while the specific Galaxy VX model is also UL Verified.

 The Galaxy VX with ECOnversion, provides up to 3% savings in energy efficiency and offers more power protection for connected loads than standard eco-mode variants.
 Users also enjoy the peace of mind afforded by UL-approved Class 1 compliance.